Header Banner

-How To: Turn an Old Metal Slinky and Coat Hanger into a Bird Feeder
+How to Turn an Old Metal Slinky and Coat Hanger into a Bird Feeder

 While the heyday of the Slinky may have been a few decades ago, I still think it's one of the coolest toys to ever go to market.
 Not to mention it probably has the best commercial ever created.